-The safety of all is paramount when works have to be carried out on the highway.
-Traffic (vehicles, cyclists and pedestrians) need to be warned of the existence of the works and then guided safely around them with temporary signs.
-This often necessitates the use of temporary traffic lights (which can only be erected if an application has been made and agreed).
+The safety of all is paramount when works have to be carried out on our roads.
+The public need to be warned of the existence of the works and then guided safely around them with temporary signs.

-We aim to minimise road works disruption by co-ordinating work on the Highway (Network Management).
-Where possible, individual Utility Companies (e.g. electricity, gas, communications, water etc) are encouraged to take advantage of the programmed work of others so that disruption is minimised.
-Once an organisation has road space 'booked' for works, the organisation is obliged to carry out the works as quickly as possible and in such a way as to cause minimum inconvenience to other road users.
+We aim to minimise road works disruption by co-ordinating work on the Highway.
+Where possible, companies are encouraged to take advantage of the work of others so that disruption is minimised.
+Once an organisation has road space 'booked' for works, the organisation is obliged to carry out the works as quickly as possible.
+It should be done such a way as to cause minimum inconvenience to road users.

-Select alternative routes and produces a schedule of the signs required to divert traffic.
-Informs others such as emergency services, bus companies, etc.
+Select alternative routes and set out the signs required to divert traffic.

-Instigate temporary road closures under the Town Police Clauses Act 1847, Section 21, which cover events such as carnivals, fairs, marathons, or street parties etc.
+Instigate temporary road closures under the Town Police Clauses Act 1847, Section 21.
+This covers events such as carnivals, fairs, marathons and street parties.